 Summary

-A high-risk work (HRW) license is required to operate high-risk projects like rigging or dogging or work with some machinery such as forklift trucks, elevated work platforms, and different types of cranes.
+A high-risk work (HRW) licence is required to operate high-risk projects like rigging or dogging or work with some machinery such as forklift trucks, elevated work platforms, and different types of cranes.
 Safety Australia Training Group offers high-quality HRW courses to provide the candidates with the skills and knowledge to safely perform the projects and/or safely work with the mentioned machines.
 All courses contain practical and theoretical components, making you ready to perform any kind of high-risk work in different industries.